-To use a document from Bhutan in the Netherlands, you must have it legalised by the Bhutanese Ministry of Foreign Affairs.
+To use a document from Bhutan in the Netherlands, you must first have it legalised by the Bhutanese Ministry of Foreign Affairs.

-Your document must be original and complete.
-If the document refers to other documents or annexes, these must be included.
+- Your document must be original and complete.
+If it refers to other documents or annexes, these must be included.

-You can get these documents from the Jigme Dorji Wangchuck National Referral Hospital.
-First you need to get a letter from the population register, which is maintained by the Bhutanese Ministry of Home and Cultural Affairs.
+You can get an official copy of a birth certificate or death certificate from Jigme Dorji Wangchuck National Referral Hospital in Thimphu.
+To do this, you need a letter from the population register, which is maintained by the Bhutanese Ministry of Home and Cultural Affairs.

 You can get an official copy of a marriage certificate from the court in the district where you got married.